abigailmcdonnell/model-democracy/README.md

 # model-democracy
-Does discounting ‘hot’ climate models improve the predictive skill of climate model ensembles?
+To what extent does discounting ‘hot’ climate models improve the predictive skill of climate model ensembles?

 Abigail McDonnell, Adam Michael Bauer, Cristian Proistosescu